hyunkyu-Park/MINI_instagram/README.md

    - The filtered results are stored and used from the filteredPeople array.
    - This approach allowed us to preserve the initial data while rendering the filtered results.

+### Additional update: 05/21/2024

+   - Adding User ID Search Functionality to the Followers Page
+   - Adding User ID Search Functionality to the Following Page

 ##